grimace87/Stitchy/README.md

 will take the `n` most recent files and arrange them in a grid, resizing where needed, and outputting a file "stitch.jpg".

-Various flags exist to adjust how the output is created.
+Various flags exist to adjust how source images are selected and how the output is generated.
 Run `stitchy --help` to see a list of these flags.

 ### Installing